 Corwin really addresses the reasons we give into our children’s demands so easily.
 They are varied and many.
 I recognized myself in some of them, and not necessarily in others.
 Am I following my own parents’ model?
 Or am I rebelling against it?
 Do I think I’m showing love by giving my child everything she wants?
 Am I afraid of something?
 Do I have a sense of entitlement myself?
 Am I competitive?

 She then gives excellent tactics on how we can prevent or reverse a sense of entitlement in our children.
 What it came down to for me, is that we need to find better ways to show our children how much we love them, rather than simply giving them everything they want and feeling that is an appropriate way to show love.
 We need to spend time with them, give them attention and teach them to be charitable.
 We need to teach them responsibility and this wonderful concept called “delayed gratification.”
 We need to teach them morals and manners.
 And all of these things can be done without buying them the latest and greatest—in fact, they are probably much more easily done when we’re not buying them the latest and greatest.

 I’m so glad I have this book now.
 Because at the moment, my kids are young enough that giving into their every whim isn’t all that expensive monetarily (especially since we don’t have TV in our home), but pretty soon they’ll be wanting iPods and game systems and cars.
 And we have to draw the lines now if we want to survive teenagerhood.

-So, back to Sophia and her epic tantrums.
+So, back to my daughter and her epic tantrums.
 She’s three, it might take a while, but I have already noticed a marked improvement in her ability to get over it when the answer is no. Like, tantrums only last 5 minutes now, instead of an hour.